Home | Browse Topics | Criminal & traffic law | Common crimes | Daily limits for amateur fishing

 Fisheries (Amateur Fishing) Regulations 2013

-If you’re fishing or otherwise gathering kaimoana as an amateur or recreational fisher, the limits that apply to the various fish and shellfish species are set out in a single set of regulations called the Fisheries (Amateur Fishing) Regulations.
+If you’re fishing or otherwise gathering kaimoana as an amateur or recreational fisher, the limits that apply to the various fish and shellfish species are all set out in the Fisheries (Amateur Fishing) Regulations.

-The country is divided up into seven different fisheries areas, called “FMAs” – for “fisheries management areas”.
-For some species the limits are different depending on what area you’re in, while for some species they’re the same throughout the whole country.
+The country is divided up into seven different fisheries areas called “FMAs” – “fisheries management areas”.
+For some species the limits are different depending on which area you’re in, while for some species they’re the same throughout the whole country.
 Sometimes they’re the same throughout the whole country except for one or two FMAs.
 For example, the per-person daily limit for tuangi (cockles) is 150 everywhere, except for the Auckland/Kermadec area, where it’s 50.

 If you’re in a group with whānau or friends, each person who’s physically involved in the fishing or gathering is entitled to claim the per-person daily limit.
 So if you’re in a group of four people all actively involved in fishing or gathering, the group can have four times the per-person limit.